 Morocco is located on the northwest corner of the African continent.
-Its north and west coastlines are washed by the Mediterranean and the North Altantic respectively, and it shares land borders with Algeria, Spain and Western Sahara.
+Its north and west coastlines are washed by the Mediterranean and the North Atlantic respectively, and it shares land borders with Algeria, Spain, and Western Sahara.

 Morocco covers a total area of 172,410 square miles/ 446,550 square kilometers, making it slightly larger than the U.S. state of California.